 Under the overall supervision and control of the Board of Directors of CCIL, a Managing Director has been appointed who is entrusted with the day to day functions of CCIL.
-The Managing Director is assisted by a very strong group of senior officials who are professionals and market experts and function as Line Officials.
-Line Officials are supported by middle management and supervisory officials.
+The Managing Director is assisted by a very strong group of senior officials who are professionals and market experts and function as Senior Management.
+Senior Management Officials are supported by Middle Management and Junior Management Officials.

-CCIL conducts periodical general body meetings and annual general meetings and reports to owners the developments in respect of CCIL's functioning, which includes TR operations and takes their approvals, wherever required under the Companies Act, 2013 or under any other requirements.
+CCIL conducts annual general meetings every year and extraordinary general meetings of shareholders as and when required and reports to owners the developments in respect of CCIL's functioning, which includes TR operations and takes their approvals, wherever required under the Companies Act, 2013 or under any other requirements.